ATPLab-LUMS/Wave-GMS/README.md

 We provide the preprocessed **BUSI** and **Kvasir-Instrument** via [this link](https://emckclac-my.sharepoint.com/:f:/g/personal/k21066681_kcl_ac_uk/EmKNDZjEtg9EuBygBDyz4wIBKODtGJhzG2xdIy_NLf4VEA?e=whggsd).
 Please download the dataset file and unzip it into the datasets folder.
 For other datasets, please download them via the dataset websites and organize as the same structure.
 The `.pkl` file stores the train and test spilt for each dataset.

 ### Model Inference
-We provide model weights for four datasets at [`ckpt`](ckpt) folder.
+We (will soon) provide model weights for four datasets at [`ckpt`](ckpt) folder.
 Once all datasets are preprocessed, please run the following inference command:
 ```
 sh valid.sh
 ```